tzhouhc/vim/Notes.md

 is on.
 Apparently only happens in `zellij` but not `tmux`.

 Fix: turn off `termsync` or (preferrably) use latest `zellij` (>0.40).

+### Ctrl-Number Keymap

+**Symptom**: these would not work as natively they don't send valid keycodes.
+To get it working would require some sort of synchronized effort between the terminal emulator and neovim.